To me, Oregon is a place of mythic Creatures and magic places.

 I wrote of the Bigfoot-Sasquatch controversy in a high school essay many years ago.
 Re-reading my writing recently, it did not seem dated, so I will include parts of it whenever I can find the time to transcribe it.

-Note: this beautifully crafted statue of Bigfoot was on display at the 2005 Clackamas County Fair, and I was told by its maker that soon it will be seen by travellers of State Route 22 (Hwy 22, the Santiam Pass Highway).
+Note: this beautifully crafted statue of Bigfoot was on display at the 2005 Clackamas County Fair; note the 6 yr. old boy at Bigfoot's hip!
+I was told by its maker that soon this statue would be seen by travellers of State Route 22 (Hwy 22, the Santiam Pass Highway).
 I was told that the statue will be visible from the highway in the small mountain town of Detroit.
 Watch for it in your travels!

 Summer 2006; when I visited Detroit this summer in search of Bigfoot, I found a happily married Bigfoot couple instead of the lone giant I had been expecting!
 The exquisitely carved couple was be-decked with flowers given to celebrate their union by the townfolk.
 Neither of them was the bigfoot shown at the Clackamas County Fair!

 How to see this wedded couple (if it's still being displayed): This grouping is not located where it can be seen from Hwy 22-- you must take the first Detroit turn-off (coming from Salem), and within 100 yards the couple is seen, prominently in front of the Cedars Restaurant and Lounge, beside the door that faces westward....
 The maker is Mr. Toby Johnson of Aurora, Oregon--the same carver as the artist who carved the Clackamas Fair bigfoot.
 He is a Detroit local who now has a shop in Aurora, Oregon.
 As of 2010, his website is www.tobyjsart.com